conceptblend/p5js-recorder/README.md

 # p5js-recorder
-Record the canvas to video -- without slowing down rendering.
+Record the canvas to a WEBM video -- without slowing down rendering.

 ### TODO
-- [ ] Add a P5.js template file with examples
+- [x] Add a P5.js template file with examples